How To Get A New Computer Or Device On The Harvard Network

 Harvard provides VPN software to establish a secure and encrypted remote connection to the campus networks at Harvard SSL VPN Service.

-Make sure you type in the username field below to indicate that you want to connect to the SEAS tunnel.
+In the VPN connect field, make sure you type in the location below to indicate that you want to connect to the SEAS tunnel.

-You should now have a secure connection to the SEAS network and access to most SEAS resources as if you were physically on-campus.
+The vpn client will open a browser to the HarvardKey login page.
+After logging in, you should have a secure connection to the SEAS network and access to most SEAS resources as if you were physically on-campus.

 Access to that tunnel has to be requested via a ticket to Support Services.